-According to PMI, the project risk may be defined as the chance of certain occurrences adversely affecting project objectives, the degree of exposure to negative events, and their probable consequences.
+According to PMI, project risk may be defined as the chance of certain occurrences adversely affecting project objectives, the degree of exposure to negative events, and their probable consequences.

 As a result, the project risk is defined by three risk factors:

 A risk factor is a situation that may induce project risks.
 It increases the chances of something happening that will stand in the way of your project objectives.
-The impact of a risk factor should be calculated for in the risk management plan.
+The impact of a risk factor should be calculated in the risk management plan.
 Each stage of a project life cycle can pose new risk factors for your project.

 Performance risk is essentially the danger of the project failing to deliver results that meet the project's specifications.
 The source of this risk is difficult to identify because it might be attributed to a variety of circumstances.

 Risk cannot be managed, per se.
 Risk has to do with uncertainty, probability or unpredictability, hence the term risk management tends to be misleading.
 There is no way to truly have control over events happening during the project.
-Risk management must be seen as preparation for possible events in advance, rather than responding to them as they are happening.
+Risk management must be seen as preparation for possible events in advance, rather than responding to them as they happen.